nsxiv/nsxiv-extra/README.md

 # nsxiv-extra

-This repo is be used for hosting config functions, community patches, user scripts, tips and tricks, etc.
+This repo is be used for hosting community patches, user scripts, tips and tricks, etc.

 * For information on nsxiv, please consult the
   [nsxiv readme](https://github.com/nsxiv/nsxiv).